DrugLib.com — Drug Information Portal

 Absorption

-After a single intramuscular (gluteal) injection of RISPERDAL® CONSTA® (risperidone), there is a small initial release of the drug (<about 1% of the dose), followed by a lag time of 3 weeks.
+After a single intramuscular (gluteal) injection of RISPERDAL® CONSTA®, there is a small initial release of the drug (< 1% of the dose), followed by a lag time of 3 weeks.
 The main release of the drug starts from 3 weeks onward, is maintained from 4 to 6 weeks, and subsides by 7 weeks following the intramuscular (IM) injection.
-Therefore, oral antipsychotic supplementation should be given during the first 3 weeks of treatment with RISPERDAL® CONSTA® to maintain therapeutic levels until the main release of risperidone from the injection site has begun (see DOSAGE AND ADMINISTRATION ).
+Therefore, oral antipsychotic supplementation should be given during the first 3 weeks of treatment with RISPERDAL® CONSTA® to maintain therapeutic levels until the main release of risperidone from the injection site has begun [see Dosage and Administration (2) ].
 Following single doses of RISPERDAL® CONSTA®, the pharmacokinetics of risperidone, 9-hydroxyrisperidone (the major metabolite), and risperidone plus 9-hydroxyrisperidone were linear in the dosing range of 12.5 mg to 50 mg.

 The combination of the release profile and the dosage regimen (IM injections every 2 weeks) of RISPERDAL® CONSTA® results in sustained therapeutic concentrations.
 Steady-state plasma concentrations are reached after 4 injections and are maintained for 4 to 6 weeks after the last injection.
-Following multiple doses of 25 mg to 50 mg RISPERDAL® CONSTA®, plasma concentrations of risperidone, 9-hydroxyrisperidone and risperidone plus 9-hydroxyrisperidone were linear.
+Following multiple doses of 25 mg and 50 mg RISPERDAL® CONSTA®, plasma concentrations of risperidone, 9-hydroxyrisperidone, and risperidone plus 9-hydroxyrisperidone were linear.

 Distribution